 This is a beautiful park in a small community.
 Visitors should make a special effort to make sure they’re taking care of the trails.
 That means staying on marked paths, picking up after your dog, and leaving no trace.
 Take nothing but pictures, leave nothing but footprints.
 As I mentioned, this is a very well-maintained trail with toilets and garbage cans available.

-Initially, I ended up down by the golf course, where I believe the Devon River Valley Trail extends.
-I didn’t have enough time, so I backtracked to the start of Legs of Fire.
-If you’re looking for a longer jaunt, here’s a map of the area to plan your visit.
+Initially, I drove down by the golf course looking for the trailhead, where the Devon River Valley Trail extends.
+If I had more time, I would have walked more of the trail but instead started near the Legs of Fire stairs.
+Here’s a map of the area to plan your visit.

 • Save